solidworks weldments

 I have a work table that I’ve already designed, and I need to add holes to the top of the frame to mount the tabletop.
 I know that I’m going to put these holes in after the frame has been welded together to account for any tolerance stack up or machining warpage.

-As Machined configuration for weldments in SOLIDWORKSAs Machined configuration for weldments in SOLIDWORKS
+As Machined configuration for weldments in SOLIDWORKS

 Work Table Frame